CNES/cars/docs/source/how_to_use_CARS/advanced_configuration.rst

               - dict
               -
               - No
+            * - phasing
+              - Phase to use for DSM
+              - dict
+              -
+              - No
             * - geometry_plugin
               - Name of the geometry plugin to use and optional parameters
               - str or dict